 - 1. Major facilities and sensitive land uses will be planned and developed to avoid, or if avoidance is not possible, to minimize and mitigate any potential adverse effects from odour, noise, and other contaminants, minimize risk to public health and safety and to ensure the long-term operational and economic viability of major facilities in accordance with provincial guidelines, standards and procedures. - 2.
 To minimize risk to public health and safety, it is important for sensitive land uses to be appropriately separated and buffered from major facilities.
-When considering amendments to this Plan and the implementing zoning by-law to establish either a new sensitive land use or industrial operation in proximity to the other, Council will have regard for provincial direction the Ministry of the Environment, Conservation and Parks' D-Series Guidelines, as amended or other applicable guidelines in determining appropriate separation distances and necessity of more detailed compatibility studies.
+When considering amendments to this Plan and the implementing zoning by-law to establish either a new sensitive land use or industrial operation in proximity to the other, Council will have regard for provincial direction, including the Province's D-Series Guidelines, as amended or other applicable guidelines in determining appropriate separation distances and necessity of more detailed compatibility studies.